John D. Lee: Arrest and execution

 In 1874, Lee was arrested and tried for leading the massacre.
 The first trial ended inconclusively with a hung jury, seemingly because of the prosecution's attempt to portray Brigham Young as the true mastermind of the massacre.
 A second trial in 1876, in which the prosecution placed the blame squarely on Lee's shoulders, ended with his conviction and he was sentenced to death.
 Lee never denied his own complicity, but claimed he had not personally killed anyone.
 He said he had been a vocally reluctant participant and later a scapegoat meant to draw attention away from other Mormon leaders who were also involved.
 Lee further maintained that Brigham Young had no knowledge of the event until after it happened.
 However, in the Life and Confessions of John D. Lee he (or an editor) wrote, "I have always believed, since that day, that General George A. Smith was then visiting southern Utah to prepare the people for the work of exterminating Captain Fancher's train of emigrants, and I now believe that he was sent for that purpose by the direct command of Brigham Young."

 On March 23, 1877, Lee was executed by firing squad at Mountain Meadows on the site of the 1857 massacre.
 His last words included a reference to Young: "I do not believe everything that is now being taught and practiced by Brigham Young.
 I do not care who hears it.
 It is my last word...
 I have been sacrificed in a cowardly, dastardly manner."
 On April 20, 1961, the LDS Church posthumously reinstated Lee's membership in the church.

 Descendants

 Lee had 19 wives and 56 children, and his descendants are now numerous.
-Former Solicitor General Rex E. Lee is a direct descendant of John Lee, as are his sons Senator Mike Lee of Utah and Utah Supreme Court Justice Thomas R. Lee.
-Another descendant, Gordon H. Smith, was a U.S. Senator from Oregon.
-US Representatives Mo Udall (D–AZ) and Stewart Udall (D–AZ) and their sons, Mark Udall (D–CO) and Senator Tom Udall (D–NM) are also descendants.
-Stewart Udall served as Secretary of the Interior under Presidents Kennedy and Johnson.
-See also the Lee-Hamblin family for a list of more of his noteworthy descendants.
+Former solicitor general Rex E. Lee is a direct descendant of John Lee, as are his sons Senator Mike Lee of Utah and Utah Supreme Court justice Thomas R. Lee.
+Another descendant, Gordon H. Smith, was a U.S. senator from Oregon.
+U.S. representatives Mo Udall (D–AZ) and Stewart Udall (D–AZ) and their respective sons, senators Mark Udall (D–CO) and Tom Udall (D–NM) are also descendants.
+Stewart Udall served as United States Secretary of the Interior under presidents John F. Kennedy and Lyndon B. Johnson.
+See also the Lee–Hamblin family for a list of more of his noteworthy descendants.